dedecube/velvet/packages/velvet_framework/README.md

 - **Scalability**: Velvet is designed to be scalable, allowing you to build applications of any size and complexity.
 Whether you are building a small prototype or a large production application, Velvet provides the tools you need to succeed.

 - **Reliability**: Velvet is built with reliability in mind, with a strong emphasis on stability and robustness.
 It is designed to be reliable and dependable, ensuring that your applications work as expected in all situations.

+## Contributing

+If you would like to contribute to Velvet, please read the [contributing guidelines](../../CONTRIBUTING.md) before submitting a pull request.

+## License

+Velvet is released under the [MIT License](LICENSE).